2023 FIBA Basketball World Cup: Logos

 The official logo for the FIBA Basketball World Cup 2023 was unveiled on 4 December 2020.
 The logo's concept consist of three main elements.
 The heart symbolizes the passion for the game, the Naismith Trophy represents the prize given to the winner of the World Cup, and the "23" represents the year of the World Cup.
 The logo for the 2023 FIBA Basketball World Cup has already been agreed upon as early as July 2019 and only needed to be approved by FIBA as of that time.
-The logo was designed by VMLY&R. On 28 November 2020, FIBA launched the Don't Miss A Beat campaign leading up to the logo launch.
-The launch was also the most impactful logo launch in FIBA's history.
+On 28 November 2020, FIBA launched the Don't Miss A Beat campaign leading up to the logo launch.
+As part of the campaign, VMLY&R created three music beats for the logo launch, inspired from the local music of the hosting countries.

 There are also host city logos for Manila, Jakarta, and Okinawa.
 The Manila logo features a Jeepney, the most popular mean of transportation in the Philippines.
 Logos for Jakarta and Okinawa feature several landmarks – the Shuri Castle in Shuri, Okinawa and the Monas, the national monument of Indonesia, located in Jakarta.